FelixLabelle/felixlabelle.github.io/_posts/2025-11-21-review_of_theoritical_limit_ir.md

 While the empirical bound is interesting, as discussed it doesn't touch on what we can expect in practice.
 The practical section of the paper primarily serves to introduce a new dataset, LIMIT.
 The rationale is that current datasets don't have a high enough ratio of queries to documents and therefore can't completely test the combinations possible.
-Sections 5.4 and figure 6 demonstrate that having a denser $rel$ matrix makes the task more difficult for recall @ 100.
+Sections 5.4 and figure 6 demonstrate that having a denser $$rel$$ matrix makes the task more difficult for recall @ 100.

 LIMIT simulates the query document relationship by creating user profiles consisting of "attributes"